smartcontractkit/documentation/docs/Introduction/tutorials/advanced-tutorial.md

 </div>
 <br>

 If you don't know how to deploy a contract to the Kovan testnet from Remix, follow [The Basics](/docs/beginners-tutorial) tutorial.
-In order to make a job request you *must* have enough LINK to pay for it.
+To make a job request, you *must* have enough LINK to pay for it.
 Learn how to [acquire testnet LINK](../acquire-link/) and [fund your contract](../fund-your-contract/).
 Once these steps are completed, you should be able to get sports data.

 # 6. Further Reading